Below is a list of Buffalo Grove High School clubs and activities. Click the links to go directly to a particular section

 The BGHS choir program includes credit-based academic choruses as well as after school activities.
 Students can join beginning choir, treble choir, concert choir, chamber choir, and By Popular Demand, depending on skill level and vocal music experience.
 All of the choirs perform multiple times throughout the school year.
 Learn more.

-Sponsors: Fall play - Ms. Wells, Winter play - Ms. Stenzel, Tech Crew - Mr. Moon and Mr. Goldspiel, Musical - Ms. Stenzel and Ms. Wells, Costumes - Mr. Andres, Tickets/Publicity - Mr. Garneau
+Sponsors: Fall play - Ms. Wells, Winter play - Ms. Stenzel, Tech Crew - Mr. Tschammer and Mr. Goldspiel, Musical - Ms. Stenzel and Ms. Wells, Costumes - Mr. Andres, Tickets/Publicity - Mr. Garneau & Ms. Jacks

 The theater program brings together hundreds of student actors and crew members to produce three productions throughout the course of the year.
 Students must audition for their preferred roles and commit to attending after-school rehearsal leading up to the performances.
 Learn more.